-Machine Learning is powerful because of its ability to build the core of models to automate and optimize tasks across various fields.
-It is also used for making more consistent and accurate risk assessments, making recommendations for business intelligence purposes and performing other predictive tasks that can be achieved with Predictive Analytics.
+While Machine Learning is used to scale models for automatization and optimization tasks across various fields, it is also used for making more consistent and accurate risk assessments, making recommendations for business intelligence purposes, and performing other predictive tasks that can be achieved with Predictive Analytics.

 Benefits of Predictive Analytics with Machine Learning